mroderick/blog.jekyll/cv/cv.md

 I remain sceptical of current clientside MVC frameworks, as the limitations they impose often leads to non-obvious code and shoe horning an application into a framework that was most likely built to solve a different problem.

 Code craftsmanship excites me a lot more than frameworks.
+I often advocate that more developers read books like [Clean Code][cleancode] and [Working Effectively with Legacy Code][legacycode].

 [jquery]: http://jquery.com/
 [prototype]: http://www.prototypejs.org/